CameronH64/procrustes-analysis/README.md

 - Python has a help() function that you can use.
 You can put in any function name from procrustes_analysis, and it'll print out the docstring.
 This is more useful in something like JupyterLab because you can directly read the docstrings in the code, but it's a feature nonetheless.

+- The code under if\_\_name\_\_ == '\_\_main\_\_' is simply my testing code for developing the module; it's not meant to be the only way to use this module.
+It is advised to form your own experiments, and simply use these functions to accomplish that.
+See, when the module is imported, the entire code within the module itself will run.
+This is not always desirable.
+Therefore, if \_\_name\_\_ == '\_\_main\_\_' removes this "auto-run" feature of sorts, which allows for using the functions directly.
+That's why this code is great for testing.
+Although it's there, it won't run when importing the module, making the code essentially invisible.
+This is just one of Python's interesting features.

+- LSI and LDA, Doc2Vec, and BERT have to have separate functions for their categories because they take in different arguments.
+That's why I couldn't make a "one size fits all" function to "train" a model.
+The model would've been very convoluted and confusing.
+However, the functions are organized by category, shown by comment headers.

 - A note about the document_collection variable:

 document_collection MUST be a list such that:
 -Each entry (row) in the list represents a document.
 -Each entry in each row is a string for each word.
 -Some examples on the internet show each corpus with many long strings representing a document, but the reuters corpus skips this step and separates them into words automaticaly.
+That's why there's a consolidate function.
+The format to use for input depends on the model being used.

 Example:
 [['BAHIA', 'COCOA', 'REVIEW', 'Showers', 'continued', ...],